 About the Author

-J. Chester Johnson, born in Chattanooga, Tennessee, spent his youth in Monticello, Arkansas, a small town located on the cusp of the Mississippi River Delta in southeast Arkansas.
-He has lived most of his adult life in New York City and is married to Freda Stern Johnson; they have two children.
+J. Chester Johnson, born in Chattanooga, Tennessee, spent his youth in a small town located on the cusp of the Mississippi River Delta in southeast Arkansas.
+Johnson, who has lived most of his adult life in New York City, is married to Freda Stern Johnson; they have two children.
 For over three decades, in addition to his writing, Johnson owned and ran a financial advisory firm that concentrated on debt management for states, large local governments, and public authorities; he also served as Deputy Assistant Secretary of the U. S. Treasury Department during the Carter Administration.
 Johnson was educated at Harvard College and the University of Arkansas (Distinguished Alumnus Award, 2010).

 To search this site, use the box below.